A. K. Fazlul Huq: Legislator and Indian independence movement

-Fazlul Huq joined the All India Muhammadan Education Conference in Dhaka in 1906, which founded the All-India Muslim League.
+Huq joined the All India Muhammadan Education Conference in Dhaka in 1906, which founded the All-India Muslim League.

 Huq became secretary of the Bengal Provincial Muslim League in 1913.
 After the First Partition of Bengal, Huq attended the All India Muhammadan Educational Conference hosted by Sir Khwaja Salimullah in Dacca, the capital of Eastern Bengal and Assam.
 The conference led to the formation of the All-India Muslim League.
 The annulment of the partition led to the formation of the Bengal Provincial Muslim League, in which Huq became secretary.
 With the patronage of Sir Salimullah and Syed Nawab Ali Chowdhury, he was elected to the Bengal Legislative Council from the Dacca Division in 1913.

 In 1916, Huq was elected president of the All-India Muslim League, one of those who was instrumental in formulating the Lucknow Pact of 1916 between the Indian National Congress and the Muslim League.
 In 1917, he was a Joint Secretary of the Indian National Congress and from 1918 to 1919 he served as its general secretary.
 He was the only person to concurrently hold the presidency of the League and the general secretary's position in the Congress.
 In 1918, Huq presided over the Delhi Session of the All-India Muslim League.
 In 1919, he was chosen as a member of the Punjab Enquiry Committee along with Motilal Nehru, Chittaranjan Das and other prominent leaders which was set up by the Indian National Congress to investigate the Amritsar massacre.
 Huq was the president of the Midnapore Session of the Bengal Provincial Conference in 1920.

 During the Khilafat movement, Huq led the pro-British faction within the Bengal Provincial Muslim League, while his rival, Maniruzzaman Islamabadi, led the pro-Ottoman faction.
 Huq differed with the Congress leadership during its non-cooperation movement and favoured working within the constitutional framework rather than boycotting legislatures and colleges.
 He later resigned from the Congress.
 In 1923, Huq served as education minister of Bengal for six months under the dyarchy system.
 In 1929, he founded the All Bengal Tenants Association, which evolved into a political platform, including as a part of the post-partition United Front.